Diversity & Inclusion

 Lincoln Laboratory’s employee resource groups (ERGs) are networks that help foster a diverse and inclusive workplace and that provide opportunities for connection between employees.
 ERGs provide resources and forums for discussion and host events for the Laboratory community to engage in.
 From encouraging professional development, to facilitating involvement in community outreach activities, to giving employees the chance to experience diverse cultures, the groups below help promote the retention and development of employees.

-The Lincoln Laboratory Hispanic/Latinx Network (LLHLN) is a community that fosters awareness of Hispanic culture and promotes networking and professional development for its members.
-LLHLN events provide a warm environment for employees to share ideas, experiences, language, and culture.
+HLN is a community that fosters awareness of Hispanic culture, promotes networking and social support, and encourages professional development while holding events that provide a warm environment for employees to share ideas, experiences, languages, and cultures.

-Pan Asian Laboratory Staff (PALS) promotes and builds awareness of the variety of Asian cultures present at the Laboratory and offers opportunities for its members to congregate and share experiences.
+PALS promotes diversity and inclusion across Lincoln Laboratory by building awareness of the vast variety of Asian cultures present within the organization.
+PALS offers opportunities for employees to congregate and share their experiences while fostering professional development.